This is an exciting new vineyard venture for David Trafford on a stony plateau between Malagas and Cape Infanta approximately 230km east of Cape Town.

-Together with a few strategic partners, a small run-down ostrich and grain farm was purchased early in 2004.
+Together with a few strategic partners, a small run-down ostrich and grain farm was purchased in 2003.
 The potential vineyards are located 60m to 70m above the Breede River, 25 km from the sea by boat and 15 km as the crow flies.

 The complex stony soils, together with a warm dry climate (350mm) moderated by the constant sea breezes offers excellent vineyard potential and the possibility of producing something unique.
 As this is quite a pioneering venture, extensive soil studies were undertaken and together with climatic data a variety of proven Mediterranean or southern European varieties have been planted, including Syrah, Mourvèdre, Touriga Nacional and Trincadeira together with future plantings of Tempranillo and Grenache.
 Chenin Blanc and Viognier have been planted for a white wine blend together with future plantings of Roussanne and Grenache Blanc.